pawamoy/shell-history/README.md

 The last command is obtained with the command `fc`.
 It will feel like your history configuration is mimic'd by the extended history.
-If the commands beginning with a space are ignored, `shellhist` will notice it and will not append these commands.
+If the commands beginning with a space are ignored, `shell-history` will notice it and will not append these commands.
 Same for ignored duplicates.
 If you enter an empty line, or hit Control-C before enter, nothing will be appended either.
-The trick behind this is to check the command number in the current history (see `shellhist.sh` for technical details).
+The trick behind this is to check the command number in the current history (see `shellhistory.sh` for technical details).
 Note however that if you type the same command in an other terminal, it will still be appended, unless you manage to synchronize your history between terminals.